JGCRI/gcam-doc/fusion.md

 -   A vector of FilterSteps
 -   An instance of an object that can handle the results of the search

 The object that will handle the results of the search can be any object since GCAMFusion is templated.
-This object must provide the templated function that will be called when that event occurs corresponding to the templated flags used in creation of the GCAMFusion object \[link to processing events\]:
+This object must provide the templated function that will be called when that event occurs corresponding to the templated flags used in creation of the GCAMFusion object:

 ```cpp
 struct GatherEmiss {